arxd/ceasy/README.md

-# ceasy
+# Ceasy

 A fun, simple library for playing with the C language through memory mapped IO.

-C is a very fun programming language because it is the lowest high-level language.
-It maintains a close connection with the CPU and memory.
+C is a very fun programming language because it is a very low high-level language.
+It maintains a close connection with the CPU and memory, and the high level constructs have a fairly straight-forward mapping into the underlying assembly code.

-There are few abstractions to get in the way.
+However, when just learning C for the first time, or trying to play around with the language, you are either stuck with <stdio.h> or confront large complicated interfaces of more capable libraries.
+Neither of which is very fun.

-This is a collection of 'devices' that can be programmed easily with C by using [memory mapped IO](#memory-mapped-io).
+Ceasy is a collection of 'virtual devices'.
+Toys that can be programmed easily with C by using [memory mapped IO](#memory-mapped-io) instead of traditional functional interfaces.
-MMIO is usually seen in microcontrollers, and quickly abstracted away by operating systems.

 Currently there is only one 'device', [Pixie](#pixie).